worldline-go/test/README.md

 Our test package has `Main` function it will run the given function and accept a defer function for cleanup.

+Default using `POSTGRES_TEST_IMAGE=docker.io/postgres:13.15-alpine` environment variable for the PostgreSQL image.

 ```go
 package container_test